bardia16/CPS_Android_HW/README.md

     MovementDatabase movementDatabase;
     engine.rootContext()->setContextProperty("movementDatabase", &movementDatabase);
 ```
-This makes the instance accessible in QML files under the name `movementDatabase`. later we will observe and explain about `movementDatabase`.
+This makes the instance accessible in QML files under the name `movementDatabase`.
+Later we will observe and explain `movementDatabase`.

 ## Accelerometer class
 Accelerometer class is designed to interface with a QML application to handle accelerometer sensor readings.
 It provides functionality for starting and stopping the sensor, processing the sensor readings, applying a Kalman filter for noise reduction, handling calibration, and emitting relevant signals for use in a QML application.
 Here we explain each part of this class in detail: